sdvdxl/influxdb.com/content/docs/v0.9/troubleshooting/frequently_encountered_issues.md

 See the [Query Syntax](../query_language/query_syntax.html) page for more information.

 ## Writing more than one continuous query to a single measurement and tag set
-Use a single continous query to write several statistics to the same measurement and tag set.
+Use a single continuous query to write several statistics to the same measurement and tag set.
 For example, tell InfluxDB to write to the `aggregated_stats` measurement the `MEAN` and `MIN` of the `value` field grouped by five-minute intervals and grouped by the `cpu` tag with:

 `CREATE CONTINUOUS QUERY mean_min_value ON telegraf BEGIN SELECT MEAN(value) AS mean, MIN(value) AS min INTO aggregated_stats FROM cpu_idle GROUP BY time(5m),cpu END`

-If you create two separate continous queries (one for calculating the `MEAN` and one for calculating the `MIN`), the `aggregated_stats` measurement will appear to be missing data.
-Separate continous queries run at slightly different times and InfluxDB defines a unique point by its measurement, tag set, and timestamp (notice that field is missing from that list).
-So if two continous queries write to different fields but also write to the same measurement and tag set, only one of the two fields will ever have data; the last continous query to run will overwrite the results that were written by the first continuous query with the same timestamp.
+If you create two separate continuous queries (one for calculating the `MEAN` and one for calculating the `MIN`), the `aggregated_stats` measurement will appear to be missing data.
+Separate continuous queries run at slightly different times and InfluxDB defines a unique point by its measurement, tag set, and timestamp (notice that field is missing from that list).
+So if two continuous queries write to different fields but also write to the same measurement and tag set, only one of the two fields will ever have data; the last continuous query to run will overwrite the results that were written by the first continuous query with the same timestamp.

 For more on continuous queries, see the [continuous queries page](../query_language/continuous_queries.html).